leeweiming3/tp/docs/UserGuide.md

 Example:
 * `get 24` returns the candidate with index 24.

-## Finding remaining vacancies: `slots left`
+### Finding remaining vacancies: `slots left`

-Finds the remaining vacancies of a job
+Finds the remaining vacancies of a job at the specified **INDEX**.
+The remaining vacancies is the number of vacancies of the job, subtracted by the number of applications to the job with `OFFERED` status.

+The remaining vacancies of the job will be displayed in the message box.

+Format: `slots_left INDEX`

 ### Listing all persons : `list`